PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 |

   Finally, configure inbound and outbound security rules referencing the tag and external-list.
-In order to add Security rules please navigate through the following, **Policy->Security->Add**.
+In order to add security rules please navigate through the following, **Policy->Security->Add**.
 Note that the rule names are prepended with the EDL name.
 In later steps variables are used in the rule names to map the EDL and ensure rule names are unique.

   .. image:: /images/set_command_tutorial/navigate_security_policy.png
       :width: 800